vmstan/gravity-sync/README.md

 ## Starting Over

-Starting in version 2.2, Gravity Sync has a built in tool to purge everything custom about itself from the system.
+Gravity Sync has a built in tool to purge everything custom about itself from the system.

 ```bash
 ./gravity-sync.sh purge